 “Immigration changes will affect employers and employees”

-BizTimes Milwaukee 11/24/14 Sarah Ames, Jose A. Carrillo, Eric D. Ledbetter, Maria F. Kallmeyer, Emily C. Shircel, Grant Sovern
+BizTimes Milwaukee 11/24/14 Sarah Ames, Eric D. Ledbetter, Maria F. Kallmeyer, Emily C. Shircel, Grant Sovern

 President Barack Obama announced sweeping new administrative reforms to the way current immigration laws are enforced.
 Politics aside, there are a number of changes to the ways these new rules will be administered.
 Some will occur quickly, but others will take months.

 At this point most details are not available, but the following outline describes the major issues that are expected to affect employers and employees:

 ■ DHS will finalize rules in December or January that will provide temporary work authorization (Employment Authorization Documents - EAD) to the H-4 spouses of high-skilled temporary workers in the U.S. in H-1B status who have green card applications pending.